-We have acted as Special Tax Counsel to the Virginia Housing Development Authority (herein called the "Authority") in connection with the offering of the Commonwealth Mortgage Bonds, 2012 Series A-Non-AMT (herein called the "Series A Bonds"), the Commonwealth Mortgage Bonds, 2012 Series B-AMT (herein called the "Series B Bonds") and the Commonwealth Mortgage Bonds, 2012 Series C-Non-AMT (herein called the "Series C Bonds"; the Series A Bonds, the Series B Bonds the Series C Bonds are collectively referred to herein as the "Bonds") of the Authority.
+We have acted as Special Tax Counsel to the Virginia Housing Development Authority (herein called the "Authority") in connection with the offering of \$10,105,000 Rental Housing Bonds, 2013 Series A-Non-AMT (herein called the "Tax-Exempt Bonds") and \$25,000,000 Rental Housing Bonds, 2013 Series B-Taxable (herein called the "Taxable Bonds"; the Tax-Exempt Bonds and the Taxable Bonds are collectively referred to as the "Bonds") of the Authority.
 In connection with rendering the opinion below, we have examined the provisions of Sections 103 and 141 through 150 of the Internal Revenue Code of 1986, as amended (the "Code"), and the regulations promulgated thereunder and have also examined the following:

-- (1) the resolution of the Authority adopted July 15, 1986 entitled "A Resolution Providing for the Issuance of Commonwealth Mortgage Bonds of the Virginia Housing Development Authority and for the Rights of the Owners Thereof", as amended and supplemented to the date hereof (herein called the "General Bond Resolution"), the resolution of the Authority adopted March 27, 2012 entitled "Bond Limitations Resolution" (herein called the "Bond Limitations Resolution") and the Written Determinations of an Authorized Officer of the Authority executed and delivered in accordance therewith (such Written Determinations, the Bond Limitations Resolution and the General Bond Resolution are collectively herein called the "Bond Resolution"); - (2) the opinion of even date herewith of Hunton & Williams LLP, Bond Counsel, approving the legality of the Bonds and other matters; - (3) the Authority's Tax Certification and the Arbitrage Certificate, of even date herewith (the "Certificates"), of authorized officers of the Authority, to the effect that the Bonds are not "arbitrage bonds" within the meaning of the Code and as to other matters affecting the tax-exempt status of such Bonds; and - (4) the relevant provisions of such other documents and such other matters of fact and law as we have deemed relevant to the rendering of this opinion.
+- (1) the Resolution of the Authority adopted March 24, 1999 entitled "A Resolution Providing for the Issuance of Rental Housing Bonds of the Virginia Housing Development Authority and for the Rights of the Owners Thereof", as amended and supplemented to the date hereof (herein called the "Resolution"), a resolution of the Authority adopted October 3, 2012, entitled "Bond Limitations Resolution" (herein called the "Bond Limitations Resolution") and the Written Determinations of an Authorized Officer of the Authority executed and delivered in accordance therewith (such Written Determinations, the Bond Limitations Resolution and the Resolution are collectively herein called the "Bond Resolution"); - (2) the opinion of even date herewith of Hunton & Williams LLP, Bond Counsel, approving the legality of the Bonds and other matters; - (3) the Authority's Tax Certification and Arbitrage Certificate, of even date herewith (the "Certificates"), of authorized officers of the Authority, to the effect that the Tax-Exempt Bonds are not "arbitrage bonds" within the meaning of the Code and as to other matters affecting the tax-exempt status of such Bonds; and - (4) the relevant provisions of such other documents and such other matters of fact and law as we have deemed relevant to the rendering of this opinion.

 In such examination, we have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals and the conformity with originals of all documents submitted to us as copies thereof.
 We have relied, to the extent we deemed such reliance proper, on certificates and opinions provided to us.
-In rendering the opinion expressed below, we have relied, without independent investigation, upon the opinion of counsel referred to above as to all matters not related to federal income taxation, and have assumed that the Bonds are valid and legally binding obligations of the Authority.
+In rendering the opinions expressed below, we have relied, without independent investigation, upon the opinion of counsel referred to above that the Bonds are valid and legally binding obligations of the Authority and other matters not related to federal income taxation.